Winterson-Islary/multivendor-xyz-setup/README.md

 # Multivendor System
-Trying to build a multivendor store (undecided) while following "best-practices".
+Trying to build a simple multivendor store for college where departments and college authorities will be able to list unused or old products or anything for that matter, for sale.

 ## Goals
 	1. Learn about multivendor systems.